argilo/secplus/README.md

 This Python module encodes and decodes the rolling and fixed codes, provides utility functions to prepare on-off keying sequences for transmission, and pretty-print the codes.
 It can be used to build stand-alone applications.

+### secplus.c & secplus.h

+This C library implements encoding & decoding of Security+ 2.0 messages (wireless & wireline).
+It should be suitable for use in microcontrollers.

 # Protocol details

 ### Security+